 A teacher at heart, I’ve pursued this vocation in a variety of contexts.
-Since February 2013 I have worked at Milliken Special Collections, Brown Library, Abilene Christian University: until 2016 as Archives Specialist and since then as Special Collections Librarian and Archivist and Assistant Professor of Library Science.
+I am currently Assistant Professor of Library Science and Director of Special Collections and Archives, Milliken Special Collections, Brown Library, Abilene Christian University.

-My research and writing interests center in the broad areas of Biblical theology, Nashville Churches of Christ, Christian history, and Stone-Campbell studies.
+My research and writing interests center in the broad areas of bibliography, Nashville Churches of Christ, and Stone-Campbell studies, which I list in full in my CV (linked below).
 Occasional speaking engagements at churches, schools and conferences afforded me avenues to pursue each of these interests.

 About the blog: